atlassian-labs/cloud-transition-tools/README.md

    [application.properties.template](src/main/resources/application.properties.template) for a reference.
 2. Make sure to set `cloudURL` in  application.properties file along with optional values for data store and loader.
 3. If you are using persistent storage, make sure to add the database details.
+4. Note: We collect API usage analytics.
+If you do not want to send events, please set `sendAnalytics` to false

 #### Build Process
 Run following maven commands to build and run the application.